andr3w-hilton/AI_Tools/README.md

-# AI_Tools
+# :paperclip: AI Tools

-This repo will hold all the code and scripts I have created whilst learning about Ai and LLM's
+This space will be used to track and host my projects whilst I am learning all things Python and AI.\
+(Mainly Pytorch and LLM based projects)